kamalbuilds/Aurora-Estate/README.md

-# Aurora Estate
+# Aurora-Estate

-Aurora Estate is a fast, secure, and scalable real estate marketplace built on the Aurora blockchain.
+Aurora-Estate is a fast, secure, and scalable real estate marketplace built on the Aurora blockchain.
 With Aurora Estate, users can easily tokenize their estate property as a non-fungible token (NFT) on Aurora Blockchain and sell, rent or even put it on Auction on our marketplace.

 ## Features